sage-code/eve/manual/structure.md

 * [Work-flow](#work-flow)
 * [Execution](#execution)

-## Modules
+## Packages

-Modules are source files having extension: *.eve.
+Packages are source files having extension: *.eve.
 Module names are using lowercase letters, can also contain underscore or digits but no special characters and no Unicode strings.
 Longer names that use several words can be separate with underscore.
-The module name can be 30 characters long.
+The package name can be 30 characters long.

 **members**

 * public member identifier start with "." prefix;
-* one module can use public members from other modules;
+* one package can use public members from other packages;
-* one module can have public member used in other modules;
+* one package can have public member used in other packages;
 * member identifier names can be 30 characters long;

 ### Drivers
-A _driver_ is the main application module.
+A _driver_ is the main application package.
 It has the role to lead the application main thread.
 When _driver_ execution is over the application give control back to the operating system.

 **notes:**